World Powers Condemn Deadly Gaza Air Strike On Aid Workers - UrduPoint

 The charity said it had coordinated its movements with the Israeli army and was travelling in vehicles branded with its logo.

-Spanish Prime Minister Pedro Sanchez, who Tuesday was visiting a Palestinian refugee camp in Jordan, said "I expect and demand that the Israeli government clarify as soon as possible the circumstances of this brutal attack that has taken the lives of seven aid workers who were doing nothing but helping."
+Spanish Prime Minister Pedro Sanchez, who on Tuesday was visiting a Palestinian refugee camp in Jordan, said "I expect and demand that the Israeli government clarify as soon as possible the circumstances of this brutal attack".

 The EU's foreign policy chief Josep Borrell, who is also Spanish, said that "despite all the demands to protect civilians and humanitarian workers, we see new innocent casualties".

-Polish Foreign Minister Radoslaw Sikorski said the country had also opened its own inquiry into the aid worker's death.
+Polish Foreign Minister Radoslaw Sikorski said the country had also opened its own inquiry into the aid worker's death and Deputy Foreign Minister Andrzej Szejna said that Israel should compensate the families of the aid workers killed.

+"The authorities should think about who should be held criminally responsible for pressing a certain button and how to compensate the families of the victims -- even if it's impossible to do so with money," Szejna told Radio Zet.

 Criticism also came from Beijing, which said it was "shocked" by the strike.